 (projects i'm following)

-Posted by Claudette Fleming about 8 years ago
+Posted by Claudette Fleming almost 12 years ago

 What do we do when we are part custodian of rainforest land on the brow of a low hill and have time on hand?

 The land is made up of beautiful trees, lily white sand with a spring and a creek at the foot of the hill and is dependent on our wisdom and care.
 There is not a postman to come, the noise of a ringing phone; the tune to which we run to, or a TV in the corner of the house.
 Our connection with people of like minds is readily available and visitors include lots of children most of the time.
 The kids do not like being indoors for too long and love the outdoor space.

 Naturally!
 With all those who can become involved, we design a multi-purpose indigenous style yard in order to meet the needs of everyone including the animals and plants.
 Permaculturists by nature, indigenous peoples tend to work along with nature.